Single Page Applications: Everything You Need to Know

 If you’re convinced that a SPA is right for your organization, you need to make sure you choose a CMS that can get the job done.
 Ideally the CMS is API-first and can integrate smoothly with frontend frameworks without complex backend development.
 You may also want hybrid capabilities to ensure marketers can still use content authoring features.

 Magnolia is a CMS that integrates seamlessly with AngularJS, a leading frontend framework used to develop SPAs, to help developers and content authors craft content rich websites.
 It’s API-first and has a rich set of personalization features that will fit well with a single page app to provide users with a dynamic digital experience.
+So if you want to take inspiration from the many web personalization examples, Magnolia can help you to execute.

 What’s best, we’re working on bringing full-fledged visual editing and preview capabilities of single page apps, while also enabling devs to directly integrate their SPAs without the need to write Magnolia-specific templates at all.
 Stay tuned!